 Parents who knowingly and willfully engage in malicious acts in an attempt to manipulate the attitudes of a child do not represent an environment that is in the best interest of the child.
 If you are experiencing a custody dispute and fear parental alienation may be occurring, contact the Orange County divorce attorneys at Gill Law Group, PC.
 Our firm is client-oriented, highly knowledgeable of divorce law, and can tirelessly work to protect the interests of your family.

-Get started today with a free consultation and talk to an attorney about your case.
+Get started today with a complimentary consultation and talk to an attorney about your case.